wavded/www/content/post/promises.md

 promise.then(console.log, consoler.error)
 ```

 At first glance, it looks like just the aesthetics changed.
 However, we now have access to a *value* representing the asynchronous operation (the promise).
 We can pass the promise around and anyone with access to the promise can consume it using `then` *regardless if the asynchronous operation has completed or not*.
-We also have guarantees that the result of the asynchronous operation won’t change somehow, as the promise will only be resolved once (either fulfilled or rejected).
+We also have guarantees that the result of the asynchronous operation won't change somehow, as the promise will only be resolved once (either fulfilled or rejected).

-> It’s helpful to think of `then` not just as a function that takes two callbacks (`onFulfilled`  and `onRejected`), but as a function that *unwraps* the promise to reveal what happened from the asynchronous operation.
+> It's helpful to think of `then` not just as a function that takes two callbacks (`onFulfilled`  and `onRejected`), but as a function that *unwraps* the promise to reveal what happened from the asynchronous operation.
 Anyone with access to the promise can use `then` to unwrap it.
-For more about this idea, read [Callbacks are imperative, promises are functional: Node’s biggest missed opportunity](http://blog.jcoglan.com/2013/03/30/callbacks-are-imperative-promises-are-functional-nodes-biggest-missed-opportunity/).
+For more about this idea, read [Callbacks are imperative, promises are functional: Node's biggest missed opportunity](http://blog.jcoglan.com/2013/03/30/callbacks-are-imperative-promises-are-functional-nodes-biggest-missed-opportunity/).

 ## Chaining and nesting promises